paulfioravanti/sample_app_rails_4/README.md

       DB_USER: # your prod db username here
       DB_PASSWORD: # your prod db password here

+Note: `rake secret` generates a key of 128 characters.
+Use 114 of those characters if you want to use the `secret_key_base` as a secure config variable in your Travis build.

 **Deploying with Heroku**

 After creating the Heroku repo, generate production environment variables automatically using [Figaro](https://github.com/laserlemon/figaro):